Home / guides /

 • Professionally clean as needed with a dry clean system.
 Never steam clean or wet-shampoo a natural fiber floor covering; these methods can cause shrinkage, discoloration, and/ or staining.

-• Short, natural fibers from sisal, jute, and seagrass may "sprout" during general handling and normal wear and tear.
+• Short, natural fibers from sisal, jute, and seagrass carpet may "sprout" during general handling and normal wear and tear.
 This is normal.
 Do not pull at the sprout.
 Instead, clip sprouts off with sharp scissors in line with the top of the pile.
 There is no harm in clipping the sprouted fiber—there are two backing layers on your natural fiber rug that support and maintain the integrity of the weave.

 • Looking for an easy-to-clean alternative to natural fiber rugs?
 Our exclusive SynSisal® collection provides the natural beauty of sisal but with ease of maintenance.